Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/Introduction.md

 ---
-id: messaging-system
+id: introduction
-title: Messaging System
+title: Introduction
-sidebar_label: Messaging System
+sidebar_label: Introduction
 ---

 The MLAPI has two parts to it's messaging system.
 Remote Procedure Call (RPC) messages and Custom Messages.
 Both types have sub types that change their behaviour, functionality and performance.